zh2395/KPC/README.md

 Using KPC we also provide a stepwise forward variable selection algorithm KFOCI (using the graph based estimator of KPC), as well as a similar stepwise forward selection algorithm based on the RKHS based estimator.
 For more details on KPC, its empirical estimators and its application on variable selection, see (link to the paper).

 When X is empty, KPC measures the unconditional dependence between Y and Z, which is also implemented in the package.
 The unconditional graph-based estimator has been described in *Deb, N., P. Ghosal, and B. Sen (2020).
 Measuring association on topological spaces using kernels and geometric graphs*.
-It is implemented in the functions `Kmac` and `Klin` in this package.
+It is implemented in the functions `KMAc` and `Klin` in this package.
 The latter can be computed in near linear time.

 ## Installation